Skip to : | Complete title label reference set – Mono

-Around AS-9164 (Archie Shepp, Magic of Ju Ju) the Orange/blank ring label is replaced by a new design – the second label design for Impulse, now black label with thin red outer ring, with large logo box, footer reads A Product of ABC Records, Inc. New York, N.Y.
+Around AS-9164 (Archie Shepp, Magic of Ju Ju – recorded by Van Gelder April 26, 1967, and released in May 1968) the Orange/blank ring label is replaced by a new design – the second label design for Impulse, now black label with thin red outer ring, with large logo box, footer reads A Product of ABC Records, Inc. New York, N.Y.
 10019 .
 Made in USA.
-There are a few exceptions in the catalogue sequence where Black/red ring pops up in the middle of the final run of Orange/black ring titles, a not unusual event illustrating number allocation and printing out of sync.
+There are a few exceptions in the catalogue sequence where Black/red ring pops up in the middle of the final run of Orange/black ring titles, a not unusual event illustrating allocation of catalogue numbers and manufacture/release are not in strict chronological sequence.
 There are no immediate audio-issues with the change of label design: purely a design change, with business as usual in the pressing plants.

 Musically, the late Sixties Impulse catalogue heads for Outer Space.
 Spirituality is in the ascendant, with titles from later John Coltrane, Alice Coltrane, Archie Shepp, Albert Ayler, Pharoah Sanders, and of course Sun Ra at the helm of the Starship Impulse.
 The likes of Gabor Szabo, John Klemmer and Ahmad Jamal feature on the more earthly titles.

-Introduced for new titles around AS-9219.
-Still Black with red ring, but NY address replaced by copyright assertion “(p) Year ABC Records Inc”.
+Introduced for new titles around AS-9219, label design remains black with red ring, but NY address replaced by copyright assertion “(p) 197# (year) ABC Records Inc”.
 (Also seen P 1971 and 1973) The vinyl is noticeably thinner.
 Above example is a second issue taken from the original Van Gelder stereo master.
-The registered trademark (circled R) now appears at foot of Impulse! logo and abc records logo.
+The registered trademark ® now appears at foot of Impulse! logo box and ABC Records logo box.

 Audio Verdict: mixed, some mediocre, compare poorly to Orange/black ring and the earlier Black/red ring NY address issues.
 Equivalent to a UA Blue Note blue label/black note OK if you can’t otherwise find the record, but not great.